 Chitfund scam: Congress to launch state-wide agitation

-Bhubaneswar: Stepping up its demand for Odisha Chief Minister Naveen Patnaik’s resignation and launch of probe by CBI into his possible role in chitfund scam, Congress today threatened to launch a state-wide agitation to press for it and for debate on the issue in the Assembly.
+Bhubaneswar: Stepping up its demand for Odisha Chief Minister Naveen Patnaik’s resignation and launch of probe by CBI into his possible role in chitfund scam, Congress on Tuesday threatened to launch a state-wide agitation to press for it and for debate on the issue in the Assembly.